sydnenaal/UI-Whale-React/README.md

 ```
 $ npm i erokhin-ui-kit-react
 ```

-or if you using yarn:
+or if you use yarn:

 ```
 $ yarn add erokhin-ui-kit-react
 ```